gradualgames/ggsound/README.md

 - Multi-song export
 - Sound effects on two channels
 - Pause/unpause
-- All 87 audible notes in FamiTracker
+- Full 96 note range of FamiTracker
 - 128 of each type of envelope
 - 128 songs
 - 128 sound effects